Computation of the deformation of rhombi-slit kirigami: Conclusion

 \section{Conclusion}

 This paper has presented the analysis of an approximation of a nonlinear degenerate sign-changing divergence form PDE that models the deformation of a specific type of kirigami called rhombi-slits.
-Under appropriate boundary conditions, it proved existence and uniqueness of solutions to \eqref{eq:fix point}.
-Then, a numerical method based on Lagrange $\mathbb{P}^1$ finite elements with complex values is analyzed and shown to converge towards the solutions of \eqref{eq:fix point}.
+Under appropriate boundary conditions, it proved existence of solutions to \eqref{eq:fix point}.
+Then, a numerical method based on Lagrange $\mathbb{P}^1$ finite elements is analyzed and shown to converge towards the solutions of \eqref{eq:fix point}.
 Finally, numerical results show the robustness of the method with respect to previous results and experimental results.
-Future work include trying to solve for an imposed $y_\mathrm{eff}$ on the boundary $\partial \Omega_D$ and not a $\xi$.
-Future work could also include working on other kirigami patterns.
+Future work includes trying to solve for an imposed $y_\mathrm{eff}$ on the boundary $\partial \Omega_D$ and not a $\xi$.